abilandz/PH8124/Homeworks/Homework_2.md

 If you are in the same directory where `hello` sits, you can circumvent this by using `./hello` instead.
 If you are outside that directory, you have to prepend the absolute path to that directory before the executable's name `hello`, which is tedious and inconvenient.

-What do you need to do to fix this problem permanently, i.e., you want to be able to use this external C/C++ executable in the terminal only by its name **hello**, at any place in the file system, each time you login, and each time you open a new terminal — just like any other **Linux** or **Bash** command?
+What do you need to do to fix this problem permanently, i.e., you want to be able to use this external C/C++ executable in the terminal only by its name **hello**, at any place in the file system, each time you login, and each time you open a new terminal &mdash; just like any other **Linux** or **Bash** command?